 - holding the other person for reward or ransom;

 - hold the other person as a hostage or shield; or

 - holding the other person to facilitate or commit another felony which must be specified.

-Any allegation that a person committed the offense of kidnapping a child under the age of 13 years old is subjected to enhanced penalties if the offense involve the commission of any of the following serious felony crimes including:
+Any allegation that a person committed the offense of kidnapping a child under the age of 13 years old is subjected to enhanced penalties if the offense involves the commission of any of the following serious felony crimes:

 - Allowing a child to be exploited in violation of Florida Statute Section 450.151.

 - A violation of Section 796.03 or 796.04 related to prostitution upon a child;